Technology in the Classroom

 We encourage students and faculty to harness the full power of digital technologies and at the same time to build good habits for responsible use in a range of contexts and spaces.
 We appreciate that use of technology varies for each student and teacher.

 At St. David’s, technology is a learning tool in the classroom at an early age.
 Students in grades Pre-K through 4 utilize school-owned Apple iPads and MacBookPro laptops throughout the curriculum.
 Additionally, all Lower School classrooms are equipped with 70-inch interactive displays.

 Throughout Lower School, the STEAM program gives students opportunities to learn problem solving, sequencing and programming through a variety of technologies.
 They are exposed to Apple and Microsoft Office software, as well as basic internet use for research and learning.
 Students finish Lower School with the ability to touch type without looking at their fingers.
 Every grade also does a unit of coding, developing their knowledge so that by 4th grade they are building their own robots.

 In Middle School, the integration of technology into the learning process continues.
 Fifth graders learn digital note-taking, as well as time management using an online agenda.
 Students get more exposure to coding and robotics, as well as film producing and editing.

-Students in grades 5 through 7 are required to own an iPad.
+Students in grade 7 are required to own an iPad.
 As 8th grade students prepare for the transition to Upper School, they may choose an iPad or a laptop running Mac or Windows operating system.